Key Takeaway

 Tell your prescribing physician about all medications you currently take, including over-the-counter supplements.
 While semaglutide and metformin are compatible, your overall medication profile matters.
 If you experience persistent nausea, vomiting, or diarrhea after starting the combination, contact your provider rather than discontinuing either medication on your own.
 Staying hydrated is especially important, as gastrointestinal side effects from both drugs can contribute to fluid loss.

 Metformin should be taken with food to minimize stomach upset.
-Semaglutide is injected once weekly and does not need to be timed around meals.
-There is no interaction requiring you to separate the timing of these two medications.
+Semaglutide is injected once weekly and doesn't need to be timed around meals.
+There's no interaction requiring you to separate the timing of these two medications.

 Related Questions